I'm an aspiring writer, but overall, I am an American who seeks a better United States of America.

-All I have ever asked of these religious extremists who thrive on the suicide-to-Hell myth is that they give me the proof in the pudding.
+All I have ever asked from these religious extremists who thrive on the suicide-to-Hell myth is that they give me the proof in the pudding.
 For example, I would at least need to see an authenticated video of a séance in which a group of people summoned the spirit of someone who had taken their own life; and if that person appeared to them engulfed in flames or with demon horns, I would then begin to give at least some credence to what these religious extremists believe.
 However, I am someone who just cannot rely on the rants, the ravings, and the possible lies of religious fanatics and psycho-Christians regarding this same issue.
 I have to have more to go on than merely someone's say-so, especially concerning such a sensitive topic.

 Also, someone will not be able to convince me of the authenticity of the suicide-to-Hell myth merely by making a video in which they claim that they took their own life and returned from the dead after sharing a cup of tea with Satan.
 Talk is cheap, and these same people have to know that skeptics like me are not going to buy into their so-called word of honor regarding this topic.

 Robert Lyte Provides His Subjective Perception Regarding The Afterlife-Related Consequences Of Ending Your Own Life

-Mr. Lyte posted his above video on YouTube on October of 2013.
-He posted a similar video on YouTube on Christmas of 2011, which is no longer available on the Internet.
+Mr. Lyte posted his above video on YouTube in October of 2013.
+He posted a similar video on YouTube on Christmas Day of 2011, which is no longer available on the Internet.
 Notice that he has his comments section turned off.
 Hmmm.
 I wonder what he is so afraid of if people were allowed to respond to his narrative.
 I hardly think that anyone is going to let him convince them about this subject with a video of his that is only 9 to 10 minutes long.